demipoet/quilibrium-guide-github/README.md

 To reiterate, this to me is not the final solution.
 I hope the next releases for Quilibrium will not have these issues anymore.
 However, if you still notice your node(s) get stuck in a certain frame, after following the steps above, do try to `service ceremonyclient stop` and `service ceremonyclient start` and do further monitoring.

-## XVI.
-Using gRPCurl For More Information on Q Network
+## 5. Using gRPCurl For More Information on Q Network
 [Return to top](#beginners-guide---how-to-setup-a-quilibrium-ceremonyclient-node)<br/>

 <b>Note</b>: This section is not part of the installation or setup process for the Q Node.
 The commands within this section are used only after you have successfully completed the steps above and you just want to query for more information about your Q Node.